tenet-ac-za/safire.ac.za-website/content/safire/policy/participation/practice-note.md

 ## Service Providers

 Participants who only wish to (or are only able to) register service providers still need to sign the Participation Agreement, but --- per §3.1.1 --- are not charged and will not be invoiced. (§3.2 only applies once a Participant further submits an [IdP Registration Request form]({{< ref "/technical/saml2/forms.md" >}}) and is accepted as an identity provider.)

+# Sanctions

+Section 8 provides for "sanctions", a term borrowed from earlier related agreements.
+However, what §8 doesn't explicitly state is that there is only one possible remedy available to the parties — withdrawal/removal from the Federation.
+This defeats the objectives of federation and is thus in nobody's interests.
+It will only be exercised by the Federation once **all** other avenues have been exhausted.
+Moreover, it does not carry any form of direct financial penalty.

 # Sole provider/alternatives